-Also known as frontotemporal degeneration (FTD), behaviors tend to arrive before the forgetfulness.
+This disease is also known as frontotemporal degeneration (FTD).
+Strange behaviors usually arrive before the forgetfulness.
+See this post for more explanation.
 FTD tends to show up in people in their late 40s to early 60s, a time when most of us are still working.
 The biological culprit is the tau (pronounced like “towel” but without the “l” on the end) protein.
 Tau is a needed building block for nerve cells, but for some reason, too much tau gets produced and the brain cells start to die off.
 The brain cell death is mostly in the frontal lobe (the part of your brain that sits behind your forehead) and the temporal lobes (the two sides of your brain that sit behind your ears).
-These two places are your “adult” brain, the responsible pieces that force you to bite your tongue before making some smart-ass response or make you vacuum the floors instead of watching Netflix.
+These two places are your “adult” brain, the responsible pieces that force you to bite your tongue before making some smart-a$$ response or giving you the motivation to delay gratification, or vacuum the floors instead of watching Netflix.
 These two places also house the “brakes.”
-The “brakes” keep you from eating an entire 5-pound bag of Halloween candy in one sitting (usually, unless it is that time of the month) or drinking an entire case of beer in one evening.
+The “brakes” keep you from eating an entire 5-pound bag of Halloween candy in one sitting or drinking an entire case of beer in one evening.

 FTD has several different “faces.”
 Here are 3.
 For more, go to the Association for Frontotemporal Degeneration website.